 - Hernán MA, Robins JM.
 Instruments for causal inference: An epidemiologist’s dream?
 Epidemiology 2006; 17:360-372

-Relatedly, see also our proposal about how to report instrumental variable analyses.
-Our papers emphasize that valid instrumental variable estimation requires not only the 3 instrumental conditions (that is, having a valid instrument), but also a fourth condition to be chosen between homogeneity or monotonicity.
+Relatedly, see this proposal about how to report instrumental variable analyses.
+We emphasize that valid instrumental variable estimation requires not only the 3 instrumental conditions (that is, having a valid instrument), but also a fourth condition to be chosen between homogeneity or monotonicity.

 Before 1994, all instrumental variable estimates implicitly relied on homogeneity, which is generally an implausible assumption.
 With the shift to monotonicity after the mid-1990s, many authors thought the problem was solved.
 However, Sonja Swanson demonstrated empirically that monotonicity is unlikely to hold in many applications: